 Medicare psychology items during COVID-19

-Clients with a Mental Health Care Plan under Better Access can now attend telehealth psychology sessions.”Telehealth” sessions can be conducted by videoconference or by phone.
+Clients with a Mental Health Treatment Plan under Better Access can now attend telehealth psychology sessions.”Telehealth” sessions can be conducted by videoconference or by phone.

 Note that these counselling sessions are conducted under the same criteria as regular Better Access sessions (items 80100 and 80110).
 So if you have had 5 ‘regular’ in-person Better Access sessions, you can now have 5 telehealth sessions.
-This initiative has a 6 month limit from March 13, so may not be available after September 13.
+The government have stated that this initiative will end in March 2021.
 On the other hand, the government may decide at that time to extend it.

 Booking telehealth appointments